 A profound relationship exists between the water of the Chesapeake Bay and the 64,000 square miles of land comprising the Bay's watershed.
 Approximately 100,000 rivers and streams run into the Bay.
 This tributary system directly connects farms, forests, and developed communities in six states and the District of Columbia with the Chesapeake.

 Before European settlers began to arrive some 400 years ago, these lands were largely forested with scattered American Indian settlements.
-Untouched lands absorbed and filtered rainwater as it ran across the land to the Bay.
-Today, with about 17 million residents in the watershed (a number that grows by about 120,000–150,000 each year), there are significantly greater stresses and less filtering capacity in the ecosystem we call home.
+Vast forests and wetlands absorbed and filtered rainwater as it ran across the land to the Bay.

 CBF firmly believes it is possible to restore the Bay.
-The continuing loss of natural filters and vital ecosystems makes restoration of the Bay, and the achievement of the goals of the Chesapeake Clean Water Blueprint, much more difficult to achieve.
+But the continuing loss of natural filters and vital land-based ecosystems makes restoration of the Bay, and the achievement of the goals of the Chesapeake Clean Water Blueprint, much more difficult to achieve.
 Smart, sustainable land use is an essential part of the Bay's recovery.

 CBF has launched the Keystone Ten Million Trees Partnership in Pennsylvania to significantly increase trees along streams where they can act as pollution buffers.